9 Sep 2024

 In his statement, Leung defended Malimali's appointment, saying all five members of the Electoral Commission had written to the Judicial Services Commission "expressing full confidence in the integrity of Malimali and explaining the context of the complaint against her for abuse of office".

 "They say the complaint has no basis.
-The commissioners are persons of high repute and integrity," he said.
+The Commissioners are persons of high repute and integrity," he stated.

 He said the issue was "particularly sensitive" because Puleiwai was an unsuccessful applicant for the position of FICAC commissioner, adding her actions were "severely open to question".